By · Co-Founder · 19 min read · Updated

 • A scheduling specialist completes initial setup from your staff roster within 3-5 days

-• The specialist builds draft schedules each cycle, checking overtime thresholds and credential requirements before presenting drafts
+• The AI builds draft schedules each cycle; a specialist checks overtime thresholds and credential requirements before presenting drafts

 • The nurse manager reviews the proposed schedule, approves it or requests adjustments, and it goes to staff